microsoft/fluentui/packages/babel-make-styles/README.md

 ## Troubleshooting

-This section focuses mainly on troubleshooting this babel plugin in the [microsoft/fluenui repo](https://github.com/microsoft/fluentui).
+This section focuses mainly on troubleshooting this babel plugin in the [microsoft/fluentui](https://github.com/microsoft/fluentui) repo.
 However the concepts are not coupled to the repo setup.

 ### Linaria